flatironinstitute/sciware/12_Functions/main.md

 Note _interface_: three arguments required, plus various optional ones

-But you can be a giant too, by writing your own functions!
+But you can be a giant too, by writing (& distributing) your own functions!

-#### Session goals and topics
+### Session goals & topics

-I. Get us to package most of our code as functions:
+__I.
+Get us to package most of our code as functions:__
 - breaks tasks in to *separately* testable components
 - clean, modular code, leaving scripts/notebooks short and readable

-II.
-Write good functions with a good interface, and critique them:
+__II.
+Write functions with good interfaces, and critique them:__
-- naming, inputs, outputs, and optional ones
+- naming, inputs, outputs, their types, optional args
 - testers, documentation
-Otherwise no-one will use your functions... and that includes future you!  :(
+- these are *just as important* as the algorithm ("meat") inside the function Otherwise no-one will use your functions... and that includes future you!  :(

 Call it "good interface design", in sense of API (application programmer interface).
-This can include *wrapping existing code so it can be called from another language* (eg Python ``y=sin(x)`` wraps ``libm``)
+Can include *wrapping existing code so it can be called from another language* (eg Python ``y=sin(x)`` actually wraps ``libm`` library)

 [Not to be confused with: "interfacing" in sense of UX/UI (user experience), human-computer interfaces, package management (``apt`` etc)...]

-Any questions about what we're talking about, goals ?
+Any questions about what we're talking about or goals ?

 ## Bob